ITO-Taro/pdf-table-extraction/README.md

 # pdf-table-extraction
-Automate PDF table data extraction.\n
+Automate PDF table data extraction.

 Data used:
 - Pertain to _Behavioral Risk Factors_
-- On county level
+- Collected on county level
-- 7counties in Florida
+- 7 counties in Florida
 - Follow the same format

+Processes
 1. Explore and study the table structure
 2. Configure the table settings to extract the following.
   - Name of county